LeeviLindgren/grpc-inference-server/README.md

 Purpose of this project is personal learning and experimentation with [tonic](https://github.com/hyperium/tonic) for rust implementation of gRPC; and [candle-rs](https://github.com/huggingface/candle), a ml/tensor framework in Rust.

-## Why Candle?

-Candle-rs offers several advantages for ML inference in Rust:
-- **Minimal binary size**: The release binary of the server impl is only ~6MB without model weights
-- **No Python runtime dependency**: Pure Rust implementation
-- **Memory efficient**: Lower memory footprint compared to Python-based solutions
-- **Fast inference**: Optimized tensor operations in Rust

-Whether these advantages are significant, depends ofcourse on the use case.
+One nice feature of using Rust in ml-inference is the lightweight deployments.
+While Python deployments with deep learning frameworks like Pytorch often result in container sizes of multiple GBs, with `candle-rs`,  the release binary size of the server implementation is only ~6MB (without model weights).

 ## Model Architectures